As a sci-fi nerd, I spend a lot of time imagining what commonplace items like a touch screen kiosk will be like in the future.

 HMT: The real world is 3D so it makes sense that our digital lives will become more 3D too.
 A world where haptic holograms replace touchscreens is a safer, cleaner, more accessible world.
 When we move away from having to physically touch devices to interact with them, we can operate them with all the efficiencies of the gestures we currently swipe and tap onto glass rectangles but without the transmission of pathogens, without the need to take our eyes off our tasks to, for example, change the music we’re listening to, and without the physical restraints of having to reach to interact in a fixed plane.

 Thanks for taking the time to check out our blog.
-If you like what you see, you can subscribe to it here.
-For questions about any of our self-service hardware and software solutions, you can connect with one of our Project Consultants by filling out this form, or by dialing 1 (866) 783 – 3791.
+For questions about any of our self-service hardware and software solutions, you can connect with one of our Project Consultants by dialing 1 (603) 865 – 1000.